 A lot of people that I’ve trained are shocked to find that Sheets has a VLOOKUP function; it not only has VLOOKUP functionality, but also complex statistical analysis formulas such as LINEST and FORECAST.
 Aside from this, there is a list of functions that Google provides such as GOOGLEFINANCE for tracking live stock data or GOOGLETRANSLATE for translating content within your spreadsheet.
 If you’re a power user, the QUERY function may be of interest to you – it’s great for finding information within huge datasets using an SQL-like query language.

-G Suite inherently comes with collaboration tools built in, and Sheets is no exception.
+Google Workspace (G Suite) inherently comes with collaboration tools built in, and Sheets is no exception.
 You may have up to 100 people collaborating on a single Sheet at a time, and giving different levels of access to your colleagues is extremely simple.
 The access levels are as follows:

 - View Access: Give a colleague or client view access so they can see the data in the sheet, but cannot comment or make any edits.